AmankeldinovaMadina/Quant-Dash/backend/README.md

 # Verify activation (you should see (venv) in your prompt)
 which python  # Should point to venv/bin/python

-# Install/update dependencies if needed
+# Install dependencies if needed
 pip install -r requirements.txt
 ```